 “The pulse from beyond the stars”

-Stone Ship’s first full-length album - tentatively titled “I” - contains mere two tracks, each
+Stone Ship’s first full-length album - tentatively titled “The Eye” - contains mere two tracks, each

 spanning a full side on a vinyl record.
 Regardless their length, the songs are kept interesting